Nebuchadnezzar II: Family and children

 The Hanging Gardens of Babylon as depicted by Ferdinand Knab in 1886.
-According to tradition, the gardens were constructed by Nebuchadnezzar for his wife, Amytis of Babylon, so that she would feel less homesick.
+According to tradition, the gardens were constructed by Nebuchadnezzar for his wife, Amytis of Media, so that she would feel less homesick.

 No surviving contemporary Babylonian documents provide the name of Nebuchadnezzar's wife.
 According to Berossus, her name was Amytis, daughter of Cyaxares, king of the Medes.
 Berossus writes that '[Nabopolassar] sent troops to the assistance of Astyages, the tribal chieftain and satrap of the Medes in order to obtain a daughter of Astyages, Amyitis, as wife for his son [Nebuchadnezzar]'.
 Though the ancient Greek historian Ctesias instead wrote that Amytis was the name of a daughter of Astyages who had married Cyrus I of Persia, it seems more likely that a Median princess would marry a member of the Babylonian royal family, considering the good relations established between the two during Nabopolassar's reign.

 Given that Astyages was still too young during Nabopolassar's reign to already have children, and was not yet king, it seems more probable that Amytis was Astyages's sister, and thus a daughter of his predecessor, Cyaxares.
 By marrying his son to a daughter of Cyaxares, Nebuchadnezzar's father Nabopolassar likely sought to seal the alliance between the Babylonians and the Medes.

 According to tradition, Nebuchadnezzar constructed the Hanging Gardens of Babylon, one of the Seven Wonders of the Ancient World, featuring exotic shrubs, vines and trees as well as artificial hills, watercourses and knolls, so that Amytis would feel less homesick for the mountains of Media.
 No archaeological evidence for these gardens has yet been found.

 Nebuchadnezzar had six known sons.
 Most of the sons, with the exceptions of Marduk-nadin-ahi and Eanna-sharra-usur, are attested very late in their father's reign.
 It is possible that they might have been the product of a second marriage and that they could have been born relatively late in Nebuchadnezzar's reign, possibly after his known daughters.
 The known sons of Nebuchadnezzar are:

 A prayer to Marduk.
 The Crown Prince, son of Nebuchadnezzar II, wrote this anguished poem in jail.
 Once freed, he attributed his rescue to god Marduk by changing his name to Amel-Marduk.
 From Borsippa, near Babylon, Iraq.